mikro-orm/mikro-orm/docs/docs/transactions.md

 }
 ```

-Another way to handle explicit transactions is by using `@Transactional()` decorator.
+Another way to handle explicit transactions is by using the `@Transactional()` decorator.

 ```ts
 import { EntityManager, MikroORM, Transactional } from '@mikro-orm/core';